The King Must Die: Book Five: Naxos

-As they travel home, Theseus remembers Aigeus's request that he paint his sails white.
+As they travel home, Theseus remembers Aigeus's request that he paint his sail white.
 He is concerned that Aigeus will read the white sail as a sign to sacrifice himself.
-He asks Poseidon for a sign, and reads it to mean that he should do nothing, never anticipating that Aigeus will throw himself to his death when he sees the black sails.
+He asks Poseidon for a sign, and reads it to mean that he should do nothing, never anticipating that Aigeus will throw himself to his death when he sees the black sail.

 Characters

 Theseus: The protagonist.
 King of Eleusis and son of King Aigeus of Athens, he is an aggressive leader who combines touchy pride with a drive for social and cultural change.
 He compensates for his small, light build with agility and ingenuity.
 He has a strong sense of destiny, duty, and a belief that he is guided by his god Poseidon.
 Though only seventeen for most of the novel, he is also a skilled warrior, hunter, bull-dancer, and lover.
 He can instinctively sense earthquakes, a sensation which leaves him disoriented, and which he believes is a gift from Poseidon.

 Ariadne: The beautiful young daughter of King Minos.
 High Priestess by right of birth, she is revered as a goddess incarnate by the native Cretans.
 Gentle and timid at first, she falls in love with Theseus and helps him escape from Crete.
-When Theseus sees her capacity for violence inherited from the "rotten blood" of a decadent dynasty, he is sickened and loses his love for her.
+When Theseus sees her hidden capacity for violence as inherited from the "rotten blood" of a decadent dynasty, he is sickened and loses his love for her.
+Abandoned by Theseus, Ariadne remains on Dia until she dies in childbirth in the sequel "Bull From the Sea".

 Asterion: The Minotauros.
 He is heir to King Minos of Crete, though actually the product of adultery between Minos' queen and an Assyrian bull-dancer.
 Crude, ruthless and clever, Asterion has succeeded in isolating his nominal father, the dying Minos, and is positioning himself to take the throne.
-Asterion regards Theseus as a "mainland savage" but, desiring the best of everything, purchases him as a bull- dancer in the way that he might buy a horse with stamina and speed.
+Asterion regards Theseus as a "mainland savage" but, desiring the best of everything, purchases the Eleusian leader as a bull-dancer in the way that he might buy a horse with stamina and speed.

 Minos: the title given to the rulers of Minoan Crete during the thousand-year history of an advanced and sophisticated civilisation centred on the vast palace (Labyrinth) of Knossos.
 On the eve of the great earthquake that destroys the Labyrinth, the last Minos is a sick man who is losing power to his hated heir Asterion.
 Using Ariadne as an intermediary, Minos enters into an alliance with Theseus.

 Aigeus: The King of Athens and Theseus's father.
 A valiant and virile man in his younger days, he is in his fifties, tired and cynical by the time Theseus meets him.
 His people are troublesome, his nobles powerful, and he is worn out from decades of endeavouring to keep the peace and retain his authority.
 Theseus respects Aigeus but cannot admire him, for he is over-cautious.